-Thank you for your interest in sharing your internship opportunity with our students!
+Thank you for your interest in offering an internship opportunity with our students!

 For information on the academic requirements for an internship and to develop an internship, please see the Site Supervisor Guide to Internships.